marcverhagen/cs217b/code/web-services/graphql/example1/readme.md

 > I tried bundeling all of these in with the query resolvers by getting rid of the Mutation type and extending the query type.
 That did not work.
 There is in general a distinction beween queries and mutations, but I cannot see what it is in the example code.

-### The application
+### The routes module

 This is where everything is tied together.
-Like I said before, I would like this to be in the package, but for now it serves fine to explain how Flask and GraphQL are intergrated.

-The file [app.py](app.py) highlights the use of Ariadne, a Python library for implement GraphQL servers ([https://pypi.org/project/ariadne/](https://pypi.org/project/ariadne/)).
-In the first part of the file we create Query and Mutation objects, and fields to them and associate the field with resolvers:
+The file [api/routes.py](api/routes.py) highlights the use of Ariadne, a Python library for implement GraphQL servers ([https://pypi.org/project/ariadne/](https://pypi.org/project/ariadne/)).
+In the first part of the file we create Query and Mutation objects, add fields to them and associate the field with resolvers:

 ```python